Skip to main content

 Ensure that the garage is separated from the conditioned space of the home by a continuous rigid air barrier.

-• Seal all seams, gaps, holes, and openings in the air barrier with caulk, foam, rigid air barrier material before installing the insulation.
+• Seal all seams, gaps, holes, and openings in the air barrier with caulk, foam, or a rigid air barrier material before installing the insulation.

 Description